outsinre/outsinre.github.com/_posts/2015-08-29-texlive-gentoo.md

     Actually, USE flags like *extra* usually draws in many packages many of which is not necessary.
 For instalce, I add *extra* to contain *texlive-bibtexextra*.
 However many other packages were installed as well, like *texlive-fontsextra*, *chktex* etc which might be never used.

     So a better way, is to just emerge the specific package needed.
-Sometimes, to find out which package offers the wanted function, we need to:
+Sometimes, to find out which package offers the wanted function, we need,

     1. Look into the *.ebuild* file.
     2. # `emerge -av dev-tex/texmfind`